ituxka/node-starter/README.md

 ```
 npm install -D typescript
 ```
-If you're using VS Code then you're good to go!
-VS Code will detect and use the TypeScript version you have installed in your `node_modules` folder.
-For other editors, make sure you have the corresponding [TypeScript plugin](http://www.typescriptlang.org/index.html#download-links).

 ## Project Structure
 The most obvious difference in a TypeScript + Node project is the folder structure.